Subansiri Lower Dam

 The Subansiri Lower Dam, officially named Subansiri Lower Hydroelectric Project (SLHEP), is an under construction gravity dam on the Subansiri River in North Eastern India.
-It is located 2.3 km upstream of Subansiri River on Arunachal Pradesh.
-Described as a run-of-the-river project by NHPC Limited, the Project is expected to supply 2,000 MW of power when completed.
-The project has experienced several problems during construction to include landslides, re-design and opposition.
-It was expected to be complete in 2018.
-It is notable that, if completed as planned, it will be the largest hydroelectric project in India.
+It is located 2.3 km upstream of Subansiri River in Arunachal Pradesh.
+Described as a run-of-the-river project by NHPC Limited, the project is expected to supply 2,000 MW of power when completed.
+The project has experienced several problems during construction, including landslides, re-design and opposition.

-As of early 2019, work was not progressing on either of the two major dam projects in the Assam region, the Dibang and the Lower Subansiri.
+By early 2019, work had stalled on both of the two major dam projects in the Assam region, the Dibang and the Lower Subansiri.
+The project construction resumed from October 15, 2019, after the clearance by National Green Tribunal.
+The remaining work of radial gates was expected to be completed after the monsoon season and electricity generation was expected to begin by the end of Financial Year 2023-24.

-After clearance of ‘Subansiri Lower Project’ by Hon’ble NGT vide its Order dated: 31.07.2019, Main works of the Dam has been resumed on 15.10.2019.